4S1ght/pdf-clause-cli/README.md

 the font supplied from `my-font.ttf`, at the bottom of the PDF's last page.

-**Note:** It is **crucial** for the font used to support any special characters used by your language of choice, otherwise the program will throw out errors if it encounters any special characters, such as `ź`, `ę`, etc.
+**Note:** It is **crucial** for the font used to support any special characters used by your language of choice, otherwise the program will throw errors if it encounters any special characters, such as `ź`, `ę`, etc.

 ---